Deepest-Project/README/README.md

 <img src=/captures/RG_main.JPG width="700"/>

 Once a reading group is fixed, the proposer of that reading group should consider and carry out the following:
-1) As the reading group leader, you will obtain maintainer rights (given to you by the administrator).
-2) **Pin and announce** an overview of your reading group (when, where, what, etc) at the main team's discussion page.
+1) The reading group leader **Pin and announce** an overview of your reading group (when, where, what, etc) at the main team's discussion page.
-3) Create your reading group team page and **a repository containing a wiki page** within the main team. ([example](https://github.com/orgs/Deepest-Project/teams/neurips-2018))
+2) Create your reading group team page and **a repository containing a wiki page** within the main team. ([example](https://github.com/orgs/Deepest-Project/teams/neurips-2018))

 You can announce **detailed schedules** (when, where, detailed what, who) periodically at the reading group team page.